Fredrick-Kiboi/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 1. **For Best School loop** <br>
 *mandatory*
+- Write a Bash script that displays Best School 10 times using for.

+2. **While Best School loop** <br>
+*mandatory*
-- Write a Bash script that displays Best School 10 times.
+- Write a Bash script that displays Best School 10 times using while.